odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

 .. image:: media/Chile04.png
    :align: center

-A certificate can be shared between several users, if this is the case leave the user field empty, so all your billing users can use the same one.
+A certificate can be shared between several users.
+If this is the case leave the user field empty, so all your billing users can use the same one.
 On the other hand,  if you need to restrict the certificate for a particular user, just define the users in the certificate.